-The ruling on the field is complete.
+The ruling on the field is completed pass.

+Item 2.
+Runner Out of Bounds.
 If the ball is in player possession when that player goes out of bounds, the out-of-bounds spot is the forward point of the ball when the ball crosses the side line, or, if the ball does not cross the sideline, the forward point of the ball at the instant the player is out of bounds.

 Item 3.
 Runner Inbounds.
 If the ball, while in possession of a player who is inbounds, is declared out of bounds because of touching anything that is out of bounds, the out-of-bounds spot is the yard line through the forward point of the ball at the instant of such touching.